notnotjake/notnotjake/do-list.md

 # To Do List (Index)

-- 3 words sizing clips inspiration on smaller screens

 Header:
 - issue: sometimes on hover, it stops temporarily then continues
 - issue: scroll cancels if you exit before the end ease-animation completes
-- extra right space on mobile breakpoint
-- rotate for infinite scroll [js]

-- think about moving the orange dot on mobile

 Graph:
+- support text only activity
 - mobile support
 - vertical tracking?
 - lazy loading of the images
-- support text only activity
 - 11ty function to fill in dates
 - 11ty/njk hookup
 - connect to service (?) / establish workflow